 Annuities are not typically designed to be high growth investment products as much as insurance against running out of income, but can you actually lose money investing in an annuity?

 Lets start by looking at the three most common annuity types, FIXED, INDEXED, and VARIABLE.
 Each offering different levels of potential of risk and reward.

-Fixed Annuities: When you purchase in a FIXED ANNUITY, the insurance carries guarantees that you cannot lose either your principle (the money that you put into the annuity) or any interest that the annuity has accumulated.
+When you purchase in a fixed annuity, the insurance carries guarantees that you cannot lose either your principal (the money that you put into the annuity) or any interest that the annuity has accumulated.

-Fixed Indexed Annuities: When you purchase in an INDEXED ANNUITY, the insurance carries guarantees that you cannot lose your principle and in addition, each year, on the purchase anniversary, your gains are locked in (known as an ANNUAL RESET), which then becomes the starting point for the next year.
+When you purchase in a fixed indexed annuity, the insurance carries guarantees that you cannot lose your principal and in addition, each year, on the purchase anniversary, your gains are locked in (known as an ANNUAL RESET), which then becomes the starting point for the next year.
 Because the interest earned is "locked in" annually and the index value is "reset" at the end of each year, future decreases in the index the will not affect the interest you have already earned.